 - travel dates and port of entry

 - copy of passport biodata pages of invitee and host

 - supporting documents – for instance, company incorporation documents or bank statement if host is an individual

-- visa on arrival fee of $150 – we recommend confirming the announced Year of Return reduction of $75 with immigration authority
+- visa on arrival fee of $150 – we recommend confirming the announced Year of Return reduction of $75 with immigration authority or closest embassy

 If you do need to apply for a Ghana visa before you come, you’ll want to consider the price variations for single and multiple entry as well as the specific consulates which would be more convenient for your application.
 We recommend checking with the nearest Ghanaian consulate on your specific visa requirements.
 It is however important to note that the yellow fever vaccination certificate is required for entry into Ghana by all visitors.

 Visa-Free Travel to Ghana

 ECOWAS citizens can visit Ghana visa-free for up to 90 days, alongside citizens of Egypt, Guyana, Jamaica, Kenya, Lesotho, Malawi, Mauritius, Namibia, Rwanda, Seychelles, Singapore, Tanzania, Trinidad and Tobago, Uganda, and Zimbabwe.
 South Africa is due to join Ghana’s visa-exemption list by 2020.
 Holders of diplomatic, official and service passports from different countries may also be entitled to Ghana visa exemptions.
 African national interested in more travel within Africa?
 Find out where you can travel visa-free travel in Africa.